d0p3t/PredictABoat/README.md

 **How can I bet?**
 Betting will be done through the Twitch chat of [SerpentAI](https://twitch.tv/serpent_ai) and follow the syntax of `!bet <type> <prediction>`.
 For example, to predict the total score of the AI run `!bet totalscore 648`.

+---

+## Want to Contribute?
+Create a pull request specifying the additions of your contribution.
+You may create issues and/or assign yourself to issues if you'd like.
+If you have suggestions or feedback, open an issue.